openxpki/openxpki-config/README.md

 # OpenXPKI Configuration Repository

+> [!NOTE]
-**Note**: Some of the items and features mentioned in this document are only accessible using the enterprise configuration which requires a support subscription.
+> Some of the items and features mentioned in this document are only accessible using the enterprise configuration which requires a support subscription.

 ## TL;DR